giuliacasarini/SecurityDemo/Chapters/ChapterII.md

 ```
 * ### **Biometric 2FA**: This method involves using fingerprints, facial recognition, or voice patterns.

-For biometric 2FA, you might use a third-party service like **WebAuthn** (FIDO2).
-The following is a high-level concept for using WebAuthn in Spring Boot.
+For biometric 2FA, a third-party service such as WebAuthn (FIDO2) may be utilized.
+The following provides a high-level concept for implementing WebAuthn in Spring Boot.
 **Dependency Configuration (pom.xml)**:
 ```xml
 <dependency>